Jawbreaker (film): Demo Recording

+Music by Jeff Thomson, lyrics by Jordan Mann, book by Darren Stein, based on his film.

-The musical has been described as having a "propulsive pop score that ranges from Lady Gaga-style synth pop to lush melodic ballads, Jawbreaker feels both timeless and today, presenting a mythic high school story that speaks to the teenager in us all."
+The musical, at that time, was described as having a "propulsive pop score that ranges from Lady Gaga-style synth pop to lush melodic ballads, Jawbreaker feels both timeless and today, presenting a mythic high school story that speaks to the teenager in us all."

 Television series

 In February 2017, it was announced that the film would be reimagined as a television series for E!
 Darren Stein, the writer and director of the original film, was said to write and produce the series, but no further developments were made.